solidiquis/advent_of_code_2022/README.md

 - I'll be doing my best to keep up with the daily challenges, but I may fall behind by a day or two depending on how busy the holidays get.
 - My solutions are biased towards readability, Rust idioms, best-case time-complexity, and minimizing allocations.
 Low-level tricks for optimal performance eschewed.
+- I'll only be using the std lib; no external crates.
 - Each problem comes with its own unit test using their respective example input (as opposed to the actual input).
-- No effort is made to share utilities between problems, that includes the parts of each day.
+- No effort was made to share utilities between problems, that includes the parts of each day.
+Each file is totally comprehensive in all the code needed to solve the problem is located in said file.
 - If you have suggestions on how I could have done something better please open up an issue!

 ## Solutions